 Cheap Saffron Price is Suspicious

 Saffron is one of the most expensive spices in the world.
-This makes it an object of fraud.
+This makes it the object of fraud.
 You can be deceived into buying low quality, or fake saffron.
 Psychologically, people who search for saffron with a lower price tag, trick themselves into thinking they have earned better pricing when they see it.
-In reality the input activities to manufacture saffron are same.
-Cheap saffron does not exist.
+In reality the input activities to manufacture saffron are the same.
 It is almost impossible for someone to come up with considerably lower prices.
 It is possible only if some new technology has been discovered to cultivate and process saffron.
-However, small discounts do make sense.
+However, reasonably lower prices do make sense.
 It also depends whether you are looking at the producer, wholesale, or retail price.
 Generally speaking, lower saffron prices can be a result of more efficient work, lean organisation, economics of scale, or lower margins of the saffron supplier.
 So it is possible.
 However big price drops are suspicious.
 In these cases you have to be aware of fake saffron, its quality, and deception.

 One of the worst things that can happen is you buy fake saffron, or get deceived.
 In fake saffron other materials are mixed to the saffron’s content.
 So called saffron can be artificially colored and manipulated.
 The quality is non-existent.
 It might sound extreme, but it happens.